moxieBKjazzy/iowastateparks/README.md

-# About Iowa State PArks Digital Collection
+# About Iowa State Parks Digital Collection

-In the early 20th century, Iowa State University botanist Louis Hermann Pammel (1862-1931), ISU botanist Ada Hayden (1884-1950), and the university's Landscape Architecture Extension Program played key roles in advocating for and developing Iowa's state parks.
-This collection includes correspondence, photographs, maps, and other materials pertaining to the people and programs active in the state park movement.
+This is a CollectionBuilder site created by the Iowa State University Digital Scholarship and Initiatives Department as a digital exhibit to showcase the Iowa State Parks history and was created in conjunction with the Iowa State University Special Collections and Archives Department for the latter's physical display.